Immix

 Tamper events

-Tamper events are always sent to Immix using a Input1 code of 9001.
+Tamper events are always sent to Immix using an empty Input1 code.

 Mains power connected / disconnected